 - What is the cost per rod to fish?

 - What are the hours of the pier?

 - Do you need a fishing license?

-Let us know which North Carolina fishing pier is your favorite!
+Let us know which carolina pier is your favorite!
 Chances are one of these piers is going to become your new favorite spot for an afternoon of fishing.